SDGGiesbrecht/Workspace/README.md

 ### New Projects

-To have Workspace create a new Swift project from scratch, run this script in an empty folder:
+To have Workspace create a new Swift project from scratch, run one of the following scripts in an empty folder:

+To create a library project:
 ```shell
 git clone https://github.com/SDGGiesbrecht/Workspace .Workspace
 cd .Workspace